Great Expectations Day Program

 Employment Placement Options

 BCDSN has available employment opportunities at MCAS and Goodwill in both Beaufort and Bluffton.
-There are also opportunities with the City of Beaufort as well as services at other county departments including Parks and Recreation and the St. Helena Library.
-Additionally, the BCDSN helps individuals find employment with a number of private entities.
+There are also opportunities with the City of Beaufort as well as services at other county departments including Parks and Recreation and the St. Helena and Port Royal libraries.
+Internal contract opportunities are available including car wash, shredding and general janitorial services.
+Additionally, BCDSN helps individuals find employment with a number of private entities.

 Eligibility for the Day Program

-The BCDSN offers an Adult Services Program to qualified adults, beginning at age 19 to 21, with intellectual or related disabilities.
+BCDSN offers an Adult Services Program to qualified adults, beginning at age 19 to 21, with intellectual or related disabilities.
 This could include a diagnosis such as autism, spinal cord injuries, and traumatic brain injuries, among others.
-As individuals transition out of high school with one of these diagnoses, they can qualify and request help from BCDSN job coaches to secure independent employment.
+As individuals transition out of high school with one of these diagnoses, they can potentially qualify for and request help from BCDSN to obtain our services.

 For more information on the training and placement, check out our Frequently Asked Questions page HERE